hairlesshobo/personal-site/content/posts/2024-07-24_kubernetes_cluster_build_bootstrap/index.md

 ## Overview

-At this point I have the plan in place and need to start building the individual nodes.
+In the [previous article](/posts/kube-cluster-overview), I laid out the requirements and plan for my Kubernetes cluster build.

 This article will outline the process I followed to bootstrap a brand new Kubernetes cluster from scratch, and subsequently add additional nodes to the cluster.

 As my systems are all running vanilla Debian, the package manager commands will all be using `apt`.